 Most defrost is done with a couple of other parts in the refrigeration system: A mechanical clock that tells it when it is time for a defrost and a cool little device called a klixon that measures temperature to determine if all of the ice is gone.
 The klixon is only on freezers or beer caves, which run at or below freezing.
 The refrigeration control system replaces the mechanical time clock, the klixon, and your thermostat.
 One of the great advantages of this smart system is that it is more energy efficient.
 It monitors the temperatures with thermistors of a couple of places on the evaporator and only defrosts when it determines it is necessary rather than at a time interval.
 This saves money.

 Heatcraft Electronic Refrigeration Controls in Austin

-Was it too much information about what controls the temperature in your walk-in?
-Need help with a problem on your walk-in cooler?
-Give us a call, we have office in Austin, Texas (512) 651-4565 and Lubbock, Texas (806) 787-4985.
+Was there too much information about what controls the temperature in your walk-in?
+Need help with a problem with your walk-in cooler?
+Call us; we have offices in Austin, Texas (512) 651-4565 and Lubbock, Texas (806) 787-4985.
 Or Visit our website at www.tripointrefrigeration.com

 #refrigeration #hvac #airconditioning #hvaclife #hvacr #hvactechnician #hvactech #cooling #hvacservice #heating #hvacrepair #heatingandcooling #ac #airconditioner #commercialrefrigeration #hvacinstall #hvactools #refrigerationservice #restaurantmaintenance #refrigerationtech #refrigerationsystems #leasing #restaurantleasing #icemaker #icemachine #icemachineleasing #restaurantequipmentleasing